raferise/the-backrooms-mc/readme.md

 Made with Jitse's NPCLib (https://github.com/JitseB/NPCLib)

 ## Warning: This will mess up your world.
 Make a backup before using this plugin.
-This plugin will delete your nether dimension, and has the possibility to not revert blocks it replaced in the overworld if something were to go wrong.
+This plugin will delete your nether dimension, and will mess up block data where it generates the backrooms enterances.
+Although it will make an effort to replace the blocks, tile data like container contents, sign data, and etc will likely be lost.

 ## What it does
 This plugin overwrites the nether's chunk generation to create the backrooms.
 While in the backrooms...